resteorts/data-clean/README.md

-Course materila for STA 325, Fall 2024.
+Course material for STA 325, Fall 2024.